dangtuanhuy/assembla-to-jira-migration/README.md

 During the conversion, any differences between the original Assembla ticket comments and the newly created Jira issue comments is recorded in the `data/jira/:space/jira-comments-diffs.csv` file.
 This is a good place to look so you can verify that indeed the markdown conversion produced the expected results.

+Note: we allow the original creators of the Assembla comments to be able to create the new Jira comments, therefore retaining ownership.

 ### Import attachments

 ```